walliski/myranks-for-gokz/README.md

 * Minimum points for skillgroup?
 * Add "minimum rank" for the Kicker plugin.
 * Add possibility for players to individually turn on/off their own ADMIN and VIP tags.
+* Reset variables on map change?
+  * It could be that some code is done with the assumption that all global variables are re-initialized after map change, which they are not.
+So they should be reset either when the plugin loads, or when clients connect.